-When your future mother-in-law surprises you with a list of last-minute guest list additions, your officiant drops out, and your wedding dress needs yet another fitting, it's understandable if the pre-wedding stress has you feeling short of breath.
+When a loved one surprises you with a list of last-minute guest additions, your officiant drops out, and logistics become overwhelming, it's understandable if the pre-wedding stress has you feeling short of breath.
 We've all been there.
-It's honestly hard to remember to breathe in, breathe out with a million wedding details racing through your head—but it's oh-so important if you don't want to feel overwhelmed as your big day approaches.
-Thankfully, there are some helpful breathing exercises brides can try when the pre-wedding stress hits.
+It's honestly hard to remember to breathe in, breathe out with a million wedding details racing through your head—but it's oh-so-important if you don't want to feel overwhelmed as your big day approaches.
+Thankfully, there are some helpful breathing exercises couples can try when the pre-wedding stress hits.
 And breathing expert Poppy Jamie is here to break them down!

 Poppy Jamie didn’t learn how to breathe properly until she was 25.
 That might seem impossible—as she is alive, after all—but Jamie, like nine out of 10 people, was breathing incorrectly.
-“I went to a breath work class two years ago and it totally changed my life,” the founder of mindfulness app Happy Not Perfect told Brides.
-“I just couldn’t get over how it made me feel afterwards because I had totally been breathing wrong for 25 years.”
+“I went to a breathwork class two years ago and it totally changed my life,” the founder of mindfulness app Happy Not Perfect told Brides.
+“I just couldn’t get over how it made me feel afterward because I had totally been breathing wrong for 25 years.”

 This discovery was literally a breath of fresh air for Jamie, who then wanted to share it with the world.
 She became a breathing instructor to help other people on their journey to taking their first proper breaths.
 “It’s so freeing,” she says.
 "It’s just using our bodies right."